-Applicable Provisions General Requirements: 1-4 Responsible Supply Chains and Human Rights: 5-11, except 7 Labour Rights and Working Conditions: 13-20 Health, Safety and Environment: 21-25 Diamonds, Gold and Platinum Group Metals Products: 26-27 Responsible Mining Sector: Not applicable Provenance Claims Not applicable Auditor Statement of Conformance Based on the scope and findings of the Audit, the sites visited and the available information provided by the Member: The Member has demonstrated a conformance level consistent with a 3 year Certification Period.
+Applicable Provisions General Requirements: 1-4, except 3.2 Responsible Supply Chains and Human Rights: 5-12, except 6.2, 7.1, 9.3 and 11.2-4 Labour Rights and Working Conditions: 13-20, except 17.3 and 19.3 Health, Safety and Environment: 21-25, except 21.10 Diamonds, Gold and Platinum Group Metals Products: 26-28, except 27.2 and 28 Responsible Mining Sector: Not applicable Provenance Claims Marathon Co., warrants that all products supplied to Signet are made from conflict-free gold sourced in compliance with the Signet Responsible Sourcing Protocol (SRSP).
+Auditor Statement of Conformance Based on the scope and findings of the Audit, the sites visited and the available information provided by the Member: The Member has demonstrated a conformance level consistent with a 3 year Certification Period.
 The Member has demonstrated a conformance level consistent with the transitional 1 year Certification Period for 1 year.
 The Member is not eligible for RJC Certification due to having four consecutive 1 year Certification outcomes.
 Critical breaches have been identified and the RJC Management Team should initiate disciplinary procedures.
 Mid-Term Review Based on the scope and findings of the Certification Audit/Re-Certification Audit, the sites visited and the available information provided by the Member: A. The Member will not require a Mid-Term Review because: No anticipated changes to the Certification Scope during the Certification Period.
 Member has < 25 full time equivalent personnel.
 Low risks of changes to current conformance levels and strong management controls.
-B. The Member will require a desktop Mid-Term Review during the 3 year Certification Period to review progress on corrective action against non-conformances within 12-24 months, but a site visit is not required because: The actions can be verified remotely; or No risk to Critical Provisions; or There are parallel audit programs for equivalent recognised schemes (e.g. De Beers BPP, SA8000, OHSAS 18001, ISO14001)

-C. The Member will require a Mid-Term Review during the 3 year Certification Period that will include the need for site visits because: Known and anticipated changes to Certification Scope during the Certification Period Certification Audit identified >2 Minor NCs for Critical Provisions; or > 4 Minor NCs in total New systems and controls for Critical Provisions that could not be tested at the Certification Audit Facilities with risk of non-conformances against Critical Provisions Other compelling reason presented by the Lead Auditor.
-(Please state the reason): Confirmation The Auditors confirm that: Confirmation The Auditors confirm that: The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report.
-Confirmation The information provided by the Member is true and accurate to Confirmation The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report.
-The findings are based on verified Objective Evidence relevant to Confirmation The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report.
+B. The Member will require a desktop Mid-Term Review during the 3 year Certification Period to review progress on corrective action against non-conformances within 12-24 months, but a site visit is not required because: The actions can be verified remotely; or No risk to Critical Provisions; or There are parallel audit programs for equivalent recognised schemes (e.g. De Beers BPP, SA8000, OHSAS 18001, ISO14001) C. The Member will require a Mid-Term Review during the 3 year Certification Period that will include the need for site visits because: Known and anticipated changes to Certification Scope during the Certification Period Certification Audit identified >2 Minor NCs for Critical Provisions; or > 4 Minor NCs in total New systems and controls for Critical Provisions that could not be tested at the Certification Audit Facilities with risk of non-conformances against Critical Provisions Other compelling reason presented by the Lead Auditor.
+Confirmation The Auditors confirm that: The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report.
 The findings are based on verified Objective Evidence relevant to the time period for the assessment, traceable and unambiguous.
-The scope of the assessment and the method used are sufficient to establish confidence that the findings are indicative of the
+The scope of the assessment and the method used are sufficient to establish confidence that the findings are indicative of the performance of the Member's defined Certification Scope.
+The Auditor(s) have acted in a manner deemed ethical, truthful, accurate professional, independent and objective.
+Auditor Signature On file